automainint/laplace/README.md

 #   The Laplace project
 Multimedia framework focused on RTS games developlent.
-Provide the deterministic engine with concurrency support and lockstep synchronization networking.
+Provides the deterministic engine with concurrency support and lockstep synchronization networking.

     Work in progress...